klp/Interactive-Data-Vis-Sp2021/tutorial3_distributions/NOTES.md

 2. Wish I could have gotten the top axis label to be on the left.
 I abandoned that to complete the brief.
 Oh well.
 3. Really strugged for a while, probably based on scope and executing each function.
 I'm too used to a complier or interpreter to catch bugs, though vscode and the console are somewhat helpful
 4. I ended up riffing on the demo branch for what I'm submitting...

+## Post submission changes

+1. Changed scales to be logrhythmic...need to think about how these get labeled...